 Path with Purpose: How OMD Came to Life.

-The idea of eating One Meal a Day was born at MUSE School, the Southern California school that Suzy founded with her sister, Rebecca Amis.
+The idea of eating One Meal a Day was born at MUSE School, the Southern California school that Suzy founded with her sister, Rebecca Amis in 2005.
 An environmentally-focused school, the sisters knew that in order to lighten the school’s ecological footprint even more, they needed to migrate to a plant-based lunch program.
 They set up talks with nutritionists, pediatricians, chefs, scientists and more, to educate themselves, the teachers and the parents.
 It wasn’t easy.
 There was resistance — to which Head of School Jeff King responded, “But it’s just one meal a day!”
 And it stuck.

 OMD: The Book.
 The Movement.